‘Really a cause for alarm’: Wineries urged to go digital as tasting room traffic declines

 “It’s how you build your email list.
 It's how you start this long-standing relationship where you can recount the amazing brand experience that people had when visiting the winery — and all your digital follow-up,” Agger said.
 “So if that spigot is getting turned down a little bit, it's really a cause for alarm.”

+After reopening early last year, tasting room visits for 2021 were still down 7% from 2019 levels.
+Through October of this year visits were off by 12% from pre-pandemic.

-A fall-off in tasting room sales was a key contributor to the 4% slip overall in direct-to-consumer transactions in the third quarter of this year, compared with a year ago, according to Agger.
-For five years, WineDirect has been following sales metrics for a cohort of about 1,100 of WineDirect’s 2,000-plus winery customers.
+A falloff in tasting room sales was a key contributor to the 4% slip overall in direct-to-consumer transactions in the third quarter of this year, compared with a year ago, according to Agger.
+For five years, WineDirect has been following sales metrics for about 1,100 of WineDirect’s 2,000-plus winery customers.

 Tasting room net revenue for that cohort of wineries dropped 20% in the third quarter of 2020, when the many of the venues weren’t allowed to open.